flaviocopes/grav-plugin-shoppingcart/README.md

 - Solve all bugs (of course)
 - Add email notifications
+- Better visualization of the orders in the Data Manager
 - Add quantity selection in product detail
 - Improve tax management
 - Improve shipping options